proximiio/react-native-proximiio-mapbox/README.md

 GeoJSONSourceProps {
-  level: number // filters features for level that is shown on map selection?: string[] // filters selected POI ids, undefined = no filtering, empty array = no pois shown }
+  level: number // filters features for level that is shown on map selection?: string[] // filters selected POI ids, undefined = no filtering, empty array = no pois shown onPress?: (features: Feature[]) => void; // tap action trigger for geojson data, see note }
 ```
+note: onPress action features attribute contains all features at the coordinates where the tap action occured, those should be
+further filtered based on your usecase, eg. const points = features.filter((f) => f.isPoint);

 ### RoutingSource
 provides Proximi.io Routing data & styling